jmesout/hf-model-downloader/README.md

 - Rotate your Civo credentials regularly
 - Limit bucket permissions to only what's needed (ListBucket, PutObject)
 - Use specific image versions or SHA digests in production (not `latest`)
-- See [examples/pod-security.yaml](examples/pod-security.yaml) for a complete example with security hardening

 ## Contributing